OBS Noise Gate Settings

 Step 2: Create an audio input source

-On the Sources tab, click ‘+’ and audio input from options available.
+On the Sources tab, click ‘+’ and audio input from the options available.
 Select your microphone as the default audio input source, rename it (optional), and click OK.

 Next, locate the gear icon beside your newly created audio input source.
 Clicking on the icon reveals a set of options and effects.